The Magic School Bus (TV series): Broadcast

-In the United States, the original run of The Magic School Bus was broadcast on PBS --originally aired on PBS (first TV airing on the American television)-- from 1994 until 1997 (as part of its daytime and weekday children's block).
+In the United States, the original run of The Magic School Bus was broadcast on PBS from Sunday September 11, 1994 until Monday December 8, 1997 (as part of its daytime and weekday children's block).
 It was the first fully-animated series to be aired on PBS.
-The last episode aired on December 6, 1997.
+The last episode aired on Monday December 8, 1997.
 By the series' end, it was among the highest-rated PBS shows for school-age children.
-After the final episode, the series subsequently continued in reruns on the PBS lineup until September 25, 1998, when PBS dropped the show altogether to make room for other new programs aimed at preschoolers.
+After the final episode, the series subsequently continued in reruns on the PBS lineup until Friday September 25, 1998, when PBS dropped the show altogether to make room for other new programs aimed at preschoolers.

-On December 15, 1997, Fox network acquired the series to fill educational television mandates for Fox affiliates.
-The show was then broadcast on the Fox Kids block, where reruns aired from October 5, 1998, until September 6, 2002.
+On Monday December 15, 1997, Fox network acquired the series to fill educational television mandates for Fox affiliates.
+The show was then broadcast on the Fox Kids block, where reruns aired from Monday October 5, 1998 (10 days after the reruns ended on PBS), until Friday September 6, 2002.

-After the PBS original run and Fox Kids reruns, TLC and Discovery Kids chose to air the series.
-TLC aired it from February 24, 2003 until 2008.
-Discovery Kids aired it from February 24, 2003 until 2009, as part of the Ready Set Learn! block.
+After the Fox Kids original run, PBS original run, and Fox Kids reruns, TLC and Discovery Kids chose to air the series.
+TLC aired it from Monday February 24, 2003 until 2010.
+Discovery Kids aired it from Monday February 24, 2003 until 2010, as part of the Ready Set Learn! block.

-On September 27, 2010, the series (on the American television) moved and changed networks once again.
-It was broadcast through a daily run on Qubo Channel as well as NBC's Saturday morning Qubo block.
-Reruns continued on both NBC and now-defunct Qubo until 2012.

-In Canada, the series aired on CBC Kids (from 2000 until 2003), Teletoon, YTV, TVOKids, and Knowledge Network.
-In the United Kingdom, it aired on Channel 4 (Children Planet Programmes Block) and Nickelodeon.
-And in 2005, Canada-based studio Nelvana Limited acquired the series and sold it to the Latin American versions of Cartoon Network and Nickelodeon (which continues to air on select Nickelodeon and Cartoon Network stations --in Latin America-- since 2005).
+Finally, in 2005, Canada-based studio Nelvana Limited acquired the series and sold it to the Latin American versions of Cartoon Network and Nickelodeon (which continues to air on select Nickelodeon and Cartoon Network stations—in Latin America—since 2005).
 As of 2021, the show is currently distributed by 9 Story Media Group.

-The opening theme song was notably shortened during the show's airings on Fox Kids and Qubo.
-The airings on PBS, TLC, and Discovery Kids (United States airings) and CBC Kids, Teletoon, and Knowledge Network (Canada airings), along with the VHS and DVD releases, all used the full version of the opening.